Quick Answer

 About This Site

 This site will walk through the entire petition process: what documents are required, what information must be disclosed, what fees are involved, and what happens in the hours and days after filing.
-We will cover the schedules (A/B through J), the Statement of Financial Affairs, the means test form (Form 122A or 122C), and the credit counseling certificate requirement.
+We will cover the schedules (A/B through J), the Statement of Financial Affairs, the bankruptcy means test guide form (Form 122A or 122C), and the credit counseling certificate requirement.

-Part of the Bankruptcy Transparency Network -- a growing collection of free, open-source bankruptcy information sites built on public court data.
+Part of the Open Bankruptcy Project - a growing collection of free, open-source bankruptcy information sites built on public court data.
 No advertising, no lead generation, no attorney referral fees.
 Real information, no strings.

 Check Your Bankruptcy Discharge Eligibility